megemann/megemann.github.io/src/content/blog-drafts/Hyperband.md

 s_{\text{max}} = \left\lfloor \frac{\log\left(\frac{\text{max\_resource}}{\text{min\_resource}}\right)}{\log(\text{reduction\_factor})} \right\rfloor + 1
 $$
 brackets.
 These brackets run sequentially, each balancing exploration and exploitation differently while operating under the same resource budget.
-To start, each initial configuration at rung 0 is generated randomly.
+Because the generation of each bracket is done prior to any sampling, each bracket is independently filled with randomly generated configuration values for the models.

-In this setup, bracket 1 contains the most rungs (specifically, `s_max + 1`).
+In terms of the pruning approach, the first bracket contains the most rungs (`s_max + 1`).
 With each successive bracket, the total number of rungs decreases by one.
-Fewer rungs means the bracket begins with fewer candidates, but can allocate more resources to each since it shares the same overall budget as the previous bracket.
-This pattern continues until the final bracket, which runs exactly `s_max trials`, each assigned `max_resource` resources.
+Fewer rungs means the bracket begins with fewer candidates (specifics in the next section), but can allocate more resources to each to increase selection confidence.
+This pattern continues until the final bracket, which runs exactly `s_max` trials, each assigned `max_resource` resources.

 #### Promotion

-Now that we’re shifting focus to promotion, let’s unpack the reduction_factor parameter.
+Now that we’re shifting focus to promotion, let’s unpack the `reduction_factor` parameter.
 When promoting to the next rung, we reduce the number of configurations by exactly $\frac{1}{\text{reduction factor}}$.
 To compensate, we scale the resources for each remaining configuration by `reduction_factor`, ensuring that the total resource consumption matches that of the previous rung.
-This scaling mechanism maintains consistent resource allocation across all brackets and within each individual rung, ensuring the search space is explored uniformly while preserving a tight overall resource budget.
+This scaling mechanism maintains consistent resource allocation across **all brackets** and **within each individual rung**, ensuring the search space is explored uniformly while preserving a tight overall resource budget.

+This strategy also provides clarity to the number of initial configurations to allocate, as to end up with exactly one configuration after $x$ rungs, we should have exactly $x \cdot$`reduction_factor` to start.
+With this insight, we can concretely construct a variety of possible bracket structures given the user-defined parameters.

 #### Example